Some computations of stable twisted homology for mapping class groups: Introduction

 Moreover, $H_{q}\left(A_{n,k}^{s},\mathbb{Q}\right)=0$ for all natural numbers $n\geq3q+3$ and $k\geq0$.
 We thus recover the results of \cite{jensenhol} for holomorphs of free groups. \end{enumerate} \end{namedthm} On the other hand, we deal with stable homology computations for mapping class groups with twisted coefficients factoring through some finite groups.
-Let $\left(\Sigma,\sqcup,\emptyset\right)$ be the symmetric monoidal groupoid with objects the finite sets and automorphism groups the symmetric groups, the monoidal structure is given by the disjoint union $\sqcup$.
+Let $\left(\Sigma,\sqcup,\emptyset\right)$ be the symmetric monoidal groupoid with objects the finite sets, with automorphism groups the symmetric groups and with no morphisms between distinct objects, the monoidal structure is given by the disjoint union $\sqcup$.
 Quillen's bracket construction $\mathfrak{U}\Sigma$ is equivalent to the category $FI$ of finite sets and injections used in \cite{ChurchEllenbergFarbstabilityFI}.
 For $R$ a commutative ring, $R\textrm{-}\mathfrak{Mod}$ denotes the category of $R$-modules.
-We prove the following results. \begin{namedthm}[\textit{Theorem B }(Proposition \ref{prop:Bigresultbraidgroup}, Proposition \ref{prop:Bigresultmcgorient}, Corollary \ref{cor:BigresultRAAG})] Let $\mathbb{K}$ be a field of characteristic zero and $d$ be a natural number.
-Considering functors $F:FI\rightarrow\mathbb{K}\textrm{-}\mathfrak{Mod}$ and $G:\mathfrak{U}\left(W\Sigma\right)\rightarrow\mathbb{K}\textrm{-}\mathfrak{Mod}$, we have:
+We prove the following results. \begin{namedthm}[\textit{Theorem B }(Proposition \ref{prop:Bigresultbraidgroup}, Proposition \ref{prop:Bigresultmcgorient}, Example \ref{exa:caseofautfree})] Let $\mathbb{K}$ be a field of characteristic zero and $d$ be a natural number.
+Considering functors $F:FI\rightarrow\mathbb{K}\textrm{-}\mathfrak{Mod}$, we have: